Franklalalala/AutoSteper/doc/AutoSteper.md

 pip install autosteper
 ```

-Besides, Autosteper relies on open source project [FullereneDataPraser](https://github.com/XJTU-ICP/FullereneDataParser) to convert 3D coordinates to graph6str format and properly visualize isomers, pathways, and SWR pairs.
-[FullereneDataPraser](https://github.com/XJTU-ICP/FullereneDataParser) has not been published on Pypi, according to [setuptool documentation](https://setuptools.pypa.io/en/latest/userguide/dependency_management.html#direct-url-dependencies), the unpublished project could not be used as a dependency for the published package.
+Besides, Autosteper relies on open source project [FullereneDataParser](https://github.com/XJTU-ICP/FullereneDataParser) to convert 3D coordinates to graph6str format and properly visualize isomers, pathways, and SWR pairs.
+[FullereneDataParser](https://github.com/XJTU-ICP/FullereneDataParser) has not been published on Pypi.
+According to [Pypi policy](https://setuptools.pypa.io/en/latest/userguide/dependency_management.html#direct-url-dependencies), the unpublished project **could not** be used as a dependency for the published package.
 Therefore, it needs to be installed separately:

 ```
 pip install git+https://github.com/XJTU-ICP/FullereneDataParser